DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-View-list.md

 ## Add views to sheets

-From the third column onwards we have the views to be applied to the sheets.
+The third column shows the views to be applied to the sheets.
 To add them, simply click on the "more options" button and then Select.
 Then choose the view you want and click Select to add it to the sheet.
 The Views columns allow adding more than one view per sheet.

 ![SheetGen add views](../../assets\images\SheetGen\SG-Vl-AddViewSheet.gif)

 <sub>Note: the version on the image may not reflect the [latest version of SheetGen](https://diroots.com/revit-plugins/batch-create-revit-sheets-and-place-views-with-sheetgen/).</sub>

-On the select view panel you can choose the view type in the list, select some parameters, and if you want to see just the views not applied click to Hide Placed Views and then view just the unselected views.
+In the select view panel you can choose the view type in the list, select some parameters and if you want to see just the unapplied views, click Hide Placed Views and then see only the unselected views.

 ![SheetGen add views](../../assets\images\SheetGen\SG-Vl-AddViewSettings.gif)